elixir-lang/elixir/README.md

     Invoking `method` not allowed on the `builtin` object.
 Built-in objects are all objects that maps directly to Erlang ones, they are: String, Integer, Float, Tuple, List, OrderedDict and so forth.
 A few operations like `mixin`, `proto` and copy are not allowed on built-in objects;

+*   `{ 'objectdefined, name }`

+    An object with `name` was already defined.
+This is a common error to appear during compilation time as the following valid Ruby pattern is not valid in Elixir:

+        module Foo
+          module Bar
+          end
+        end

+        module Foo
+          module Baz
+          end
+        end

+    In the example above, we are reopening `Foo` to add a `Baz` module.
+This is invalid in Elixir as modules cannot be reopened.
+To handle this, just define `Baz` directly as `Foo::Baz`:

+        module Foo::Baz
+        end

 *   `{ 'nomethod, { object, name, arity } }`

     There isn't a public method with the given `name` and `arity` in `object`;